 Business development associates must have a fundamental knowledge of marketing.
 In most companies, associates have to work with the marketing division of the organization, as the end goal of both divisions is the immense growth of the company’s business.

 Business development associates may have to make plans for brand promotion, spreading awareness of their products, market expansion, and capturing new users.
 They should also have the skill to look for opportunities to build partnerships instead of merely selling products or services directly to the consumers.
 Hence, to successfully perform these roles, marketing skills are very important for a business development associate.
+Learn more about marketing courses with a training certificate on AttainU.

 Project Management Skills